JacopoLungo/template-python-pytorch/README.md

 # Python ML template
-A simple template to bootstrap Python machine learning projects, maintaining a standard structure.
+A simple template to bootstrap Python machine learning projects, maintaining a standard structure using uv.
 It should be slightly faster than starting from scratch each time.

 ## Getting Started